Trip Facts

 Max.
 Altitude: 4,200 Meters

 Walking downhill and uphill, we will trek for about 4 to 5 hours to finally reach Pheriche’s height of 4200 meters.
 We will pass through dense forests and cross ImjaKhola before climbing uphill to reach Pangboche village.
-Then, We will continue trekking until we reach Pheriche village where we will stay our night.
+Then, we will continue trekking until we reach Pheriche village where we will stay our night on this 6th day of island peak climbing.

 Walking Hours: About 5 To 6 Hours Trek